Khalid bin Abdullah Al Khalifa

-Khalid bin Abdullah Al Khalifa (خالد بن عبد الله آل خليفة, born in 1944, Muharraq) is a Bahraini royal, engineer and Deputy Prime Minister of Bahrain.
+Khalid bin Abdullah Al Khalifa (Note: خالد بن عبد الله آل خليفة) (born 1944) is a Bahraini royal, engineer and Deputy Prime Minister of Bahrain.

 Family

 His full name is Sheikh Khalid bin Abdullah bin Khalid bin Ali bin Khalifa bin Salman bin Ahmed bin Mohammed bin Khalifa Al Khalifa.
 Born in 1944 in the northern city of Muharraq, he was named after his grandfather, Sheikh Khalid bin Ali Al Khalifa (1853–1925).
 Khalid bin Abdullah is the second of four sons of Sheikh Abdullah bin Khalid Al Khalifa and his wife Sheikha Hessa bint Muhammad bin Abdullah Al Khalifa, both now deceased.
 Sheikh Abdullah bin Khalid chaired the Supreme Council for Islamic Affairs from its establishment in 2005 until his death in 2018.
 He also held ministerial positions such as Deputy Prime Minister of Bahrain and Minister of Islamic Affairs (2002–2006).

 Sheikh Khalid bin Abdullah’s brothers include the following, ranked from eldest to youngest: